 People won’t remember long and complex domain names.
 If they don’t remember your domain name, they will search for your products and services elsewhere.
 This is why your domain name must be short and stick in your visitors’ minds.
 It’s also easier to type shorter names.
 In general, you should stay under 10 characters.
 If you must, then try to stay under 20 characters.
 On the other hand, don’t go with something that is abbreviated or too short.
 If your site is about cat grooming, don’t use catgr.com–no one will know what that means.
 If it is longer, it will work if the phrase is easy to recall such as “BuildanappwithBob.com.”

-The right domain name can make or break your online business.
+The right domain name can make your online business.
 If it is short and relevant, it can help boost your website traffic.
 If it is long, complex and difficult to remember, then you are better off finding something else.
 There are also still many options for choosing a catchy domain name with the new gTLDs as well.
 Once you’ve got your domain name set up, you can now catapult your content marketing campaign.

 About The Author: